libical/libical/ReadMe.txt

 License
 ========
-The code and datafiles in this distribution are licensed under the Mozilla Public License (MPL) v1.0.
-See http://www.mozilla.org/MPL/1.0 for a copy of the license.
+The code and datafiles in this distribution are licensed under the Mozilla Public License (MPL) v2.0.
+See http://www.mozilla.org/MPL for a copy of the license.

-Alternately, you may use libical under the terms of the GNU Library General Public License (LGPL) v2.1.
+Alternately, you may use libical under the terms of the GNU Lesser General Public License (LGPL) v2.1.
 See http://www.gnu.org/licenses/lgpl-2.1.txt for a copy of the license.